trungcs/fws-connector/README.md

 Get Fulfillment Identifier
 --------------------------

-Gets the Fulfillment Network SKU (FNSKU) for each supplied merchant item—creating one if needed.
+Gets the Fulfillment Network SKU (FNSKU) for the supplied merchant item - creating it if needed.

 This operation is  idempotent in that it can be called multiple times without any adverse effects.
 This operation is required whenever you need to register items for Amazon fulfillment that require labeling and when you need to get the identifier prior to creating an offer.
 This operation is necessary to register items for Amazon